anazawa/kgsclient/README.md

 #### error

-Emitted when an error occurs within a `kgsPoller` instance.
+Emitted when an error occurs within a `kgsClient` instance.

-If a `kgsPoller` does not have at leaset one listener registered for the `error` event, and an `error` event is emitted, the error is thrown.
+If a `kgsClient` does not have at leaset one listener registered for the `error` event, and an `error` event is emitted, the error is thrown.

 #### startPolling

-Emitted when a `kgsPoller` instance starts polling.
+Emitted when a `kgsClient` instance starts polling.

 #### stopPolling

-Emitted when a `kgsPoller` instance stops polling.
+Emitted when a `kgsClient` instance stops polling.

 #### stateChange

 ### Errors

-#### kgsPollerPollingError
+#### kgsClientPollingError

 ## Requirements